RNA-FRETools/MASH-FRET/docs/trace-processing/panels/panel-background-correction.md

 ## Apply background correction

-Activate this option to subtract the background to the intensity-time trace selected in [Background correction settings](#background-correction-settings), or deactivate this option to visualize the original intensity-time trace.
+Activate this option to subtract the background from the intensity-time trace selected in [Background correction settings](#background-correction-settings), or deactivate this option to visualize the original intensity-time trace.

 For more information about how background correction is performed, see